Shelka4444/Credit_Risk_Analysis/README.md

 Due to the unbalanced nature of the data (high representation of low-risk loans to high-risk loans), the precision for high-risk loans is 9% with a sensitivity of 89%.
 The F1 score for high-risk loans is 16% which does not give us confidence in using this model for detecting risky loans.

 # Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.
+Six separate supervised machine learning models (Naive Random Sampling, SMOTE, Cluster Centroids, SMOTEENN, Balanced Random Forest Classifier, and Easy Ensemble AdaBooster Classifier) were used to assess accuracy of predicting high-risk loans from a large collection data.
+They were all excellent at detecting the overrepresented number of low-risk loans but missed the main goal of detecting risky financial agreements.
+Balanced accuracy scores ranged from 54% to as high as 92%.
+However, both precision and sensitivity scores for detecting high-risk loans were too low (1%-16%) to inspire confidence in these current models.
+Therefore, it is suggested to the loan institution supporting this analysis to investigate further models which will hopefully be able to detect high-risk loans with a higher degree of accuracy and frequency.